 • Expired food products – Check for expired food products before you make a trip to the grocery store.
 You could end up with duplicates that you don’t need.
 And you don’t want to get sick from eating expired foods.

 • Throw rugs – Throw rugs are a huge tripping hazard!
-If you have them on your floors, discard them.
+If you have them on your floors, make sure they are under heavy furniture, or discard them.

 • Coffee tables – They can become obstacles in terms of navigation.
 A side table next to a chair or couch is a better choice.